officialjaware/terraform-google-secops-byop-byoid/README.md

 # Terraforming Google SecOps (BYOP + BYOID)

-This project sets up the necessary resources in GCP and a 3rd party IdP during Chronicle/SecOps onboarding for BYOP + BYOID.
+This project sets up the necessary resources in GCP and a 3rd party IdP during Google SecOps (formerly Chronicle) onboarding for BYOP + BYOID.
 The intent is to make it easier for CEs, Partners, and customers to get SecOps auth up and running quickly using IaC (Terraform).

 ### Resources created: